sasquatch58/modules-exporters/readme.txt

-Project Exporter v1.0
+Project Exporter v1.1

-Eureka
+Based on V1.0 by Eureka
 eureka@dbmail.com

 The Project Exporter handles exporting project plans from Web2project into other tools.
 At present, the following tools are supported for export:
-*  Microsoft Project 2003 and earlier;
+*  Microsoft Project 2010 ;

 COMPATIBLE VERSIONS

 =====================================

-*  This module is comptatible with web2project 2.2 and ealier
+*  This module is comptatible with web2project 3.0 and later

 KNOWN/PREVIOUS ISSUES